arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/datasheet/datasheet.md

 ### Power Tree

-The Arduino MKR IoT Carrier makes use of the power management features of the Arduino MKR boards to power itself as well as to interface with the Li-Ion battery.
+The MKR IoT Carrier makes use of the power management features of the Arduino MKR boards to power itself as well as to interface with the Li-Ion battery.

 ![Power tree](assets/Power_Tree_MKR_IoT_Carrier.png)